-The foregoing two items with moderate results affirmed the findings of Umarani, Nagarkar, and Jagtap as cited in Ruzegea (2012) that online tutorial and help messages of Web OPAC are rarely used not because they are not available but respondents are not familiar with them.
+The foregoing two items with moderate results affirmed the findings of Umarani, Nagarkar, and Jagtap (2003) that online tutorial and help messages of Web OPAC are rarely used not because they are not available but respondents are not familiar with them.
 Moreover, Search and retrieval of library materials has become easy due to OPAC.
 But it has been observed in some instances, that users are not coping with this change.
 There seems to be two reasons for this.
 First, some users lack computer knowledge; hence are reluctant to accept the change.
 Second, the designs of the interfaces of some systems are not user friendly.
-Umarani and others as cited in Ruzegea (2012) observed that personal and extended help is possible from library staff to the users to search OPAC effectively within the library.
+Umarani and others observed that personal and extended help is possible from library staff to the users to search OPAC effectively within the library.
 But it becomes difficult to provide such a help to online users.
 Therefore, it becomes essential to design user friendly OPACs and to test them for usability on a regular basis.